 Or anthropology option:

-You will learn through lectures, tutorials and practical classes spending between 15 and 20 hours per week in classes.
+The Human Biology degree is delivered through lectures, tutorials and practical classes spending between 15 and 20 hours per week in classes.
 You will also spend the same amount of time doing background reading and working on assignments.

 Assessment is through coursework and exams.
 Coursework includes essays, oral presentations, problem solving and in-class or online tests.